jpawlyn/similar_models/README.md

 # MostRelated

-`most_related` returns models that have the most many to many associated models in common
+`most_related` returns models that have the most associated models in common

 ## Installation